Bitwig Studio

 Bitwig Studio is a proprietary digital audio workstation developed by Bitwig GmbH.
 Bitwig is available for Linux, macOS, and Windows.
 Bitwig is designed to be an instrument for live performances as well as a tool for composing, recording, arranging, mixing, and mastering.
 It offers a suite of controls for beatmatching, crossfading, and other effects used by turntablists.
 Bitwig supports both traditional linear music arrangement and non-linear (clip-based) production.
 It has multi-monitor and touch screen support.
 Bitwig is notable for its strong modulation and automation capabilities.

 In 2017, Bitwig Studio was named DAW of the year by Computer Music magazine.
 In 2023 it was named DAW of the year by Future Music magazine and Music Radar magazine.

 History

 Bitwig was founded and developed in Berlin by Claes Johanson, Pablo Sara, Nicholas Allen and Volker Schumacher in 2009.
 Since 2010, Placidus Schelbert has been the CEO after he left his position as an International Sales Manager at Ableton, in the same year.

+In 2022, Bitwig added a new "Spectral Suite" range of effects containers behind a paywall, against their sales agreement with customers that Bitwig would not introduce additional purchases beyond its annual update fee.
+This caused outrage among its community, causing them to add the range to the then-upcoming Bitwig Studio 4.4 at no cost, and offer refunds to those who had purchased the range.

 In 2022, Bitwig GmbH was one of the main sponsors for a new audio plug-in interface, CLAP.

+In 2023, Bitwig and competitor PreSonus collaborated on .dawproject, an open file format to facilitate migration of projects between different Digital Audio Workstations.